AffiliateCoaches/MerchPy/README.md

 # MerchPy
 Merch By Amazon upload automation script using Python and Selenium.
 Visit [this page](https://affiliatecoaches.com/merchpy-merch-by-amazon-automation-script/) for installation and usage instructions.

+No warranty/guarentee offered, use at your own risk.